null

 EcoEnclose paper products

-There isn’t a technical and perfect delineation between paper and paperboard, but paper is typically used to describe thinner, “flimsier” material than paperboard.
-Categories of paper include Bond, Text, Cover, Book and Index.
-Our 100% Recycled Kraft Mailers, as well as our various packaging paper options are all made with paper of varying thicknesses and weights.
+Our 100% Recycled Kraft Mailers and our various packaging paper options are all made with paper of varying thicknesses and weights.
 Our 100% Recycled Padded Mailer is made with two layers of kraft paper with a layer of shredded recycled paper sandwiched inside.

 Paperboard